LSEG-API-Samples/Article.WebSocketAPI.CSharp.DevContainer.RTO/README.md

 ## <a id="devcontainer_dockerfile"></a>A Dockerfile

 The refinitivapis/websocket_api Docker Image has the Python runtime and dependencies pre-installed for the Python WebSocket examples.
-However, it is based on the Linux OS Image, so we can build a new Docker Image on top of it and install compilers, SDKs, or runtime for the other WebSocket examples.
+However, it is based on the Linux OS Image, so we can build a new Docker image on top of it and install compilers, SDKs, or runtime for the other WebSocket examples.

 A Dockerfile for the RTO C# WebSocket examples is as follows: